KniSche/cmager/README.md

 ## Installation & Setup

 Because this tool uses both R and Python, it requires a custom environment.
-It was build and tested in conda using the supplied environment file.
+It was build and tested in conda in Linux (Ubuntu 24.04) using the supplied environment file.
 Firstly, rebuild the working environment using the provided conda `environment.yml` file.
-This handles all specific installations, including Scanpy, AnnData, CellTypist, and utilities.
+This handles all specific installations, including Python with the packages Scanpy, AnnData, CellTypist, and others utilities.

 ### Prerequisites
 Ensure you have [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/) installed on your machine.

 ### Step-by-Step Installation using conda and pip
+Installation should only take a few minutes for all steps to be complete.

 1. **Create the Environment from the YAML File**
    This command reads the `environment.yml` configuration from this repository to resolves cross-dependencies and build the environment called `cmager`.
 This step takes a minute or two while conda solves the environment: